ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 man seq
 ```

 What did each of those do?
-Let’s put them in a loop we can use
+Let's put them in a loop we can use

 Maybe we want to count our 1000 servers and connect to them by name.
 ```bash linenums="1"